apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

     ...
 ```

-**Customize exploration strategies in python**.
-Developers can implement any search algorithm in
+#### Customize exploration strategies in python

+Developers can implement any search algorithm in python as well by deriving from `PySearchPolicy`,
-python as well by deriving from `PySearchPolicy`, and the syntax is identical to customizing with
+and the syntax is identical to customizing with `PyCompositeSchedule`.
-`PyCompositeSchedule`.

-**Other customizable components**.
+#### Other customizable components

 This list includes:

 * Cost model
 * Database